Dwijad/Dockerize-Kafka-Connect/README.md

 Distributed Kafka Connect  Worker setup in your local Docker environment  with Debzeium MySQL connector and JDBC source/sink connector.

 ## This kafka connect worker setup is for you if
- -  You want to use your local kafka cluster running in SSL_SASL mode
+ -  You want to leverage your local kafka cluster running in SSL_SASL mode.
+ -  You have

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwOTAzMjUxMl19
+eyJoaXN0b3J5IjpbOTk3MDUwNjAwXX0=
 -->